peterhinch/micropython-async/FASTPOLL.md

 drawback as the polling loop: uasyncio schedules tasks by placing them on a ``utimeq`` queue.
 This is a queue sorted by time-to-run.
 Tasks at the top of the queue (i.e. those ready to run) will be scheduled in "fair" round-robin fashion.
-This means that unless a task waits on a nonzero delay it will be rescheduled only after all other such tasks have been scheduled.
+This means that a task waiting on a zero delay will be rescheduled only after the scheduling of all other such tasks including timed waits where the time has elapsed.

 A partial solution is to design the competing ``foo()`` tasks to minimise the delay between yields to the scheduler.
 This can be difficult or impossible.